Harborplace: Overview

-The property consists of two pavilions, each two stories in height; one along Pratt Street, the other on Light Street.
-The pavilions house a range of stores and restaurants, some of which once sold merchandise specific to Baltimore or the state of Maryland, such as blue crab food products, Baltimore Orioles and Baltimore Ravens merchandise, Edgar Allan Poe products, and University of Maryland Terrapins clothing.
+The pavilions housed a range of stores and restaurants, some of which once sold merchandise specific to Baltimore or the state of Maryland, such as blue crab food products, Baltimore Orioles and Baltimore Ravens merchandise, Edgar Allan Poe products, and University of Maryland Terrapins clothing.
+Portions of the interior of both pavilions would have waffle slab ceilings, and were designed to resemble historical market sheds, both having second-floor balconies.
+The Harborplace complex used to be a bustling tourist attraction.